What is an authorized user on a credit card?

 If the authorized user doesn’t use the account responsibly, it can hurt the credit of both the account holder and authorized user.

-With that in mind, it can be a good idea to discuss responsible credit card use to avoid mistakes that reflect poorly on both parties’ scores.
+With that in mind, it can be a good idea to discuss responsible credit card use—like making on-time payments and staying well below the credit limit—to avoid mistakes that reflect poorly on both parties’ scores.
 The primary cardholder may also be able to place a spending limit on the authorized user’s card.

-How to add authorized users to a credit card account
+How to add or become an authorized user on a credit card

 Authorized users vs. co-signers and joint account holders